0100101101011010/food/diary/_posts/2019-09-28-gbbo-bake-along-bread.md

  - home baking
  - british food
  - burger baps
-excerpt: "Although most contestants of GBBO are apprehensive about bread week, this is probably the week I was most excited to bake along to.
+excerpt: "Although most contestants of GBBO are apprehensive about Bread Week, this is probably the week I was most excited to bake along to.
 Not that I'm a good bread baker—I just love eating bread!"
 img: /food/diary/images/gbbo-bake-along-bread-cover.jpg
 comments: "0"